French ship Jean-Jacques Rousseau: Career

 Linois described Charlotte as being copper-sheathed, of 650 tons and 16 guns.
 She was carrying a cargo of rice.
 Upton Castle he described as being copper-sheathed, of 627 tons, and 14 guns.
 She was carrying a cargo of wheat and other products from Bengal.
 He sent both his prizes into Isle de France (Mauritius).

-HMS Centurion repelling Marengo at the Battle of Vizagapatam (the battle occurred at a far greater range than depicted).
+HMS Centurion repelling Marengo at the Battle of Visakhapatnam (the battle occurred at a far greater range than depicted).